First order rigidity of homeomorphism groups of manifolds

 and also $(0,p)\in\Gamma$. \item Let $U$ and $V$ be good open balls inside $\inte M$ such that $\cl U\sse V$; if $(M,G)\in\cM_{\vol}$, we further assume that $\vol(U)/\vol(V)$ is sufficiently small compared to some positive number determined by $n$.
 Then we have \end{enumerate} \end{thm}

 In Section~\ref{sec:homeo}, we will modify the definition of $\Psi[U,\underline{g},p]$ so that the domain is $Q^n(2)$, instead of $I^n$.
-We emphasize again that the above formulae for $\cM$ and $\cM_{\vol}$ may differ; for instance, the sentence $\dim_n$ may be more precisely denoted as $\dim_n$ and $\dim_n^{\vol}$ separately depending on the context.
+We emphasize again that the above formulae for $\cM$ and $\cM_{\vol}$ may differ; for instance, the abbreviated sentence $\dim_n$ could be more precisely denoted by $\dim_n$ and $\dim_n^{\vol}$ separately depending on the context.